springboardmentor891v/CreditPathAI/docs/ML.md

 - Assumes linear relationship (not suitable for non-linear data).
 - Sensitive to outliers.
 - Poor performance if features are highly correlated.

+## 1. Need for Train-Test-Split
+- Machine learning models should **generalize** to unseen data, not just memorize training data.
+- If we train and test on the same dataset, results may look very accurate but will fail on new data (overfitting).
+- **Train-Test Split** divides data into:
+  - **Training Set** → used to learn patterns.
+  - **Test Set** → used to evaluate on unseen borrowers.

+**Loan Default Example:**
+- Train set → learn patterns like income, loan amount, credit history affecting default.
+- Test set → check accuracy on unseen borrowers.

+---

+## 2. Understanding StandardScaler in scikit-learn
+- Features often have different ranges (e.g., `Loan_Amount` in thousands vs `Credit_History` as 0/1).
+- Some algorithms (Logistic Regression, KNN, SVM) are **sensitive to feature scale**.
+- **StandardScaler** standardizes features:

+\[
+z = \frac{x - \mu}{\sigma}
+\]

+- After scaling: mean = 0, standard deviation = 1.
+- Ensures all features contribute equally to the model.

+**Loan Default Example:**
+- Without scaling → loan amount dominates because of large values.
+- With scaling → income, loan amount, credit history treated fairly.

+---

+## 3. Difference between Scaling and Normalization
+- **Scaling (Standardization):**
+  - Transforms data to mean = 0, std = 1.
+  - Good when features have different units.
+  - Example: `Loan Amount`, `Applicant Income`.

+- **Normalization (Min-Max Scaling):**
+  - Transforms values into range [0, 1].
+  - Useful for distance-based models (KNN, Neural Networks).
+  - Example: Loan amount = ₹50,000 → 0.5 (if min=0, max=100,000).

+**When to Use:**
+- **StandardScaler** → for models like Logistic Regression, SVM.
+- **Normalization** → for models where relative distances matter, like KNN, Neural Networks.

+---

+## 4. Role of `random_state` and `stratify`
+- **random_state:**
+  - Ensures reproducibility.
+  - Using the same random_state gives the same train/test split every time.

+- **stratify:**
+  - Keeps the **same class distribution** in train and test as in the original dataset.
+  - Very important in imbalanced datasets like Loan Default (where defaulters are fewer).
+  - Without stratify → test set may have fewer or no default cases → poor evaluation.
+  - With stratify → balanced distribution in both sets.

+---